Heiko-Waldschmidt/LARPCharTool/README.md

 If you are not a programmer and want to test the tool you need to do the following:

 1. Requirements: You need Java Runtime Version 8 installed.
-You need a Browser (I only tested the tool with Chrome).
+You need a Browser (The tool is tested with Chrome and Firefox 58.0).
 2. Download the jar-File (https://github.com/Heiko-Waldschmidt/LARPCharTool/releases)
 3. execute: java -jar "jarfilename"
 4. open your browser